uber-go/fx/README.md

 ## Compatibility

 UberFx is compatible with Go 1.7 and above.
-The standard library continues to get better, and we want to utilizie the latest features and improvements.

 ## License